Chef Infra Server Prerequisites

 - Microsoft Windows

 - 32-bit architectures

-Read the guidance around capacity planning for information about how to choose the right toplogy for the Chef server.
+Read the guidance around capacity planning for information about how to choose the right topology for the Chef Infra Server.

 - 64-bit architecture